-Public Property: Public property that is included in the Clery geographic area for ICOM includes that portion of E. Central Drive and accompanying sidewalks on either side of the street from the crosswalk directly west of the shared West Ada School District/ISU/ICOM driveway entrance, to the intersection with S. Locust Grove Road; the sidewalks on the west side of S. Locust Grove Road from the ICOM parking area property frontage north of the intersection with E. Central Drive to the north end of the overpass bridge crossing I-84 south of the E. Central Drive intersection.
-Also included is the West Ada School District parking lot directly north of the ICOM building, as well as the shared driveway between ICOM and the Idaho State University-Meridian Medical Science Center, and the sidewalk on the east side of ISU Meridian from said driveway between the properties to the west entrance of ISU Meridian.
+Public Property: Public property that is included in the Clery geographic area for ICOM includes that portion of E. Central Drive and the sidewalks on the north side of the street from the entrance of the ICOM parking lot to the intersection with S. Locust Grove Road and the sidewalk south of that location; the street and sidewalks on the east and west side of S. Locust Grove Road from the ICOM parking area property frontage north of the intersection with E. Central Drive.